 - Students shall act in a courteous manner at all times and toward all members of the school community, and shall not engage in conduct which disrupts any school-sponsored or school-related educational program or activity. - The following, although not exhaustive, shall be considered violations of this Rule: - 1.
 Disobedience - 2.
 Disrespect - 3.
 Dishonesty - 4.
 Failure to follow established school rules - 5.
 Failure to attend class without a valid excuse - 6.
 Failure to comply with the established dress code - 7.
 Failure to comply with the established attendance policy - 8.
-Loitering and/or failure to provide identification upon request No Loitering in hallways, restrooms, atrium or any areas in or out of school buildings - 9.
-Possession or use of beepers, pagers, not including a calculator or digital watch, during school hours or programs. - 10.
+Failure to comply with the established cell phone free policy - Loitering and/or failure to provide identification upon request No Loitering in hallways, restrooms, atrium or any areas in or out of school buildings - 10.
 Running or making of excessive noise in the school building